jacers/jacers/README.md

 # [Jace Rausch](mailto:jace@rausch.bio) (he/him/his)

-I am a junior pursuing a Bachelor of Science in Computer Science at the University of Oklahoma, graduating in May 2026.
+I am a junior pursuing a Bachelor of Science in Computer Science at the University of Oklahoma, graduating in December 2026.

 ---